eschao/android-PageFlip/README.md

 ## Usage

-### Simple steps for introducing PageFlip into your project
+### I. Simple steps for introducing PageFlip into your project

 * Creates a surface view class extending from **GLSurfaceView**
 * Implements android **Renderer** interface to draw your content on screen